Is Your Home Prepared for Monsoon Season this Year?

 Additional Tips to Protect Your Home

 Check your insurance policy to ensure coverage for flood and storm damage.
+Knowing your coverage can save you from unexpected expenses later.

 Prepare an emergency kit with flashlights, batteries, and important documents in a waterproof container.
+This kit can be invaluable during severe weather.

 Why Preparation Matters